noir-lang/noir/docs/docs/dev_docs/dapps/tutorials/testing.md

 ## Next steps

-Now that you have finished the tutorial, you can dig deeper on the [APIs for dapp development](../api/main.md), learn more about [writing contracts with Noir](../../contracts/main.md), check out the [Sandbox's architecture](../../sandbox/main.md), or read about the [fundamental concepts behind Aztec Network](../../../concepts/foundation/main.md).
+Now that you have finished the tutorial, you can learn more about [writing contracts with Noir](../../contracts/main.md), check out the [Sandbox's architecture](../../sandbox/main.md), or read about the [fundamental concepts behind Aztec Network](../../../concepts/foundation/main.md).